hasura/graphql-engine/rfcs/remote-schema-permissions.md

 Schema masking is the ability to hide parts of the schema from the user.
 By default, we want to enforce "deny all" semantics by not exposing any type for a new role.
 This role can then be allowed access to parts of the schema by specifying the types and fields it should have access to.

-The API for role-based schema proposed in #2690 looked like the following (**NOTE:** This is for illustration, not the final API):
+The API for role-based schema proposed in #2690 looked like the following (**NOTE:** This is for illustration, not the final API as it doesn't incorporate argument presets):

 ```
 type: add_remote_schema_permissions